rajivshah3/documentation/wallets/0.1/hub/how-to-guides/configure-hub.md

 When Hub sends a sweep to a node, it monitors it to check for confirmation.
 If the sweep takes longer than the attachment interval to become confirmed, Hub [promotes and reattaches](root://getting-started/0.1/transactions/reattach-rebroadcast-promote.md) its tail transaction.

-The attachment interval you choose should depend on how long it's currently taking for transactions to be confirmed.
-To check the current time range, see [tanglebeat.com](http://tanglebeat.com/).
+The attachment interval you choose should depend on the current rate of confirmed transactions per second (CTPS) on the Tangle.
+To check the current rate, see [tanglebeat.com](http://tanglebeat.com/).

-For example, if the current time range is between 3 and 4 minutes, you should wait at least 4 minutes before reattaching or promoting transactions in a sweep.
+For example, if the current CTPS rate is between 3 and 4 minutes, you should wait at least 4 minutes before reattaching or promoting transactions in a sweep.

 If the attachment interval is too frequent, you will create unnecessary bundles to promote and reattach the sweep.